aRI0U/spectrogram-inpainting/README.md

 Experiments have been conducted on images ([MNIST](http://yann.lecun.com/exdb/mnist/)) and audio ([NSynth](https://magenta.tensorflow.org/nsynth)).

+There is no need to run any separate script to download/extract datasets.
+They will be downloaded the first time you run the main Python program.

 ### MNIST

 In order to train a model on [MNIST](http://yann.lecun.com/exdb/mnist/), just type the following: